arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 This DAC pin has a default write resolution of 8-bits.
 This means that values that are written to the pin should be between 0-255.

-However you may change this write resolution if you need to, to up to 12-bits, and in this case the values you write to the pin should be between 0-4096.
+However you may change this write resolution if you need to, up to 12-bits, and in this case the values you write to the pin should be between 0-4096.

 ```arduino
 analogWriteResolution(12);